-Under the UAR, a nonprofit organization that has never received a negotiated indirect cost rate may elect to charge a de minimis rate of 10% of modified total direct costs (MTDC), which may be used indefinitely.
-If chosen, this method must be used consistently for all federal awards until the organization chooses to negotiate for a rate, which it may do at any time.
-The M in MTDC is for "modified" and the MTDC applies to a modified list of expenses rather than to all.
+Under the UAR, a nonprofit organization that has never received a negotiated indirect cost rate or one whose rate has expired may elect to charge a de minimis rate of 10% of modified total direct costs (MTDC), which may be used indefinitely.
+If chosen, this method must be used consistently for all federal awards until the organization chooses to negotiate for a rate, which it may do at any time.27 The M in MTDC is for "modified" and the MTDC applies to a modified list of expenses rather than to all.